Home / packaging

 3. Artwork Prepress

-Prepress teams convert files to print-ready PDFs with bleeds, outlined fonts, and safe zones of 2–4 mm (millimeters).
-They separate CMYK and spot colors.
-They prepare varnish, foil, and emboss layers.
-They verify barcode magnification and quiet zones.
+Before printing, artwork files are converted into print-ready PDFs with bleeds, outlined fonts, and safe zones of 2–4 mm (millimeters).
+CMYK and spot colours are separated, while varnish, foil, and emboss elements are assigned to their own production layers.
+Barcode magnification, placement, and quiet zones are checked at this stage to reduce scanning or plate-preparation problems.

 4. Proofing and Approval